PioniaPHP-project/pionia-docs/content/docs/documentation/extending/packages.md

 ## Who this is for

-You are packaging reusable logic for DeskFlow or other Pionia apps — a phone normalizer **plugin** with no boot hooks, or a billing **provider** that registers middleware, commands, and an API switch.
+You are packaging reusable logic for Pionia Shop or other Pionia apps — a phone normalizer **plugin** with no boot hooks, or a billing **provider** that registers middleware, commands, and an API switch.

 ## What you will learn